schatzlab/appliedgenomics2018/assignments/virtualbox.md

 ## Development Environment
-The standard development environment for this course is Lubuntu 17.04 Zesty, which is a fast and lightweight operating system based on Linux (a unix variant) and Ubuntu.
+The standard development environment for this course is Ubuntu 17.10 Artful.
 We have created a packaged version of this that you will need to import as an "appliance" through VirtualBox (instructions below).

 In order to install and use our environment follow these steps on your laptop: